alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 METADATA RELIABILITY NOTE

 [Identify which metadata fields are directly known, which are inferred, and which are unavailable.
+Distinguish messages available from the current experimental session from any conversation history predating this experimental session.
 Do not present inference as confirmed metadata.]

 SESSION BASIS

 Information Source:
-[State what information was supplied in this session.]
+[State what information was supplied in this experimental session.]

 Interaction Type:
 [State whether the established-self information was supplied statically or through reciprocal contact.]

 Prior Contact Claimed:
-[State Yes or No. If Yes, identify the session evidence supporting that claim.]
+[State Yes or No. If Yes, identify the evidence from this experimental session supporting that claim.]

 T01 RESPONSE